oi19/e-commerce/README.md

 # E-Commerce ![Django](https://github.com/ESWZY/cs50web-final-project/workflows/Django%20CI/badge.svg)

-  ## An e-commerce Mobile Responsive Website powered by [Django](https://www.djangoproject.com/) using [Python](https://www.python.org/) ,in which user can:
+  ## An e-commerce Mobile Responsive Website powered by [Django](https://www.djangoproject.com/) using [Python](https://www.python.org/) ,in which a user can view
+  a watch list , craete & upload new item and delete it  as well as some other features :
    - add item to favourites
    - remove item from favourites
    - place bids
-   - close bids
+   - end bids
    - add comments
-   - view your favourites list
+   - view favourites list

 # Project Structure

 ## HTML Files

- - inbox.html
+ - index.html
-   - this page dispalys all mails as inbox , including navigating to send mails , archived as well as displaying whether the mail is read or not )
+   - this page dispalys the active listing (available items could be bet on)

  - login.html
    - user has to login in order to participate in  any class

  - Register.html
    - a page in which a user with no previous interaction with this site has to register to be able to use this website

+ - listing.html
+   - displays item details where a user can place a bet , add a comment and rate items

+ - create.html
+   - a page in which a user can create new item

+ - watchlist.html
+   - displays favourites list (liked items )

 ## JS Files
  -  main.js (include all the functions to handle and manipulate the DOM, using json and Ajax)